tudelft3d/prepair/README.md

 ## What is prepair?

-prepair -- pronounce 'p-repair' as in 'polygon repair' -- permits you to easily repair "broken" GIS polygons, and that according to the international standards ISO 19107 (Geographic information -- Spatial schema).
+prepair -- pronounce 'pee-repair' as in 'polygon repair' -- permits us to easily repair "broken" GIS polygons, and that according to the international standards ISO 19107 (Geographic information -- Spatial schema).
 In brief, given a polygon stored in [WKT](http://en.wikipedia.org/wiki/Well-known_text), it *automatically* repairs it and gives you back a valid WKT.

 Automated repair methods can be considered as interpreting ambiguous or ill-defined polygons and giving a coherent and clearly defined output.
 Examples of errors are: polygon has a dangling edge; polygon is not closed; polygon self-intersects; an inner ring of the polygon is located outside the outer ring; etc.